rdkit/rdkit/Docs/Book/RDKit_Book.rst

   >>> Chem.MolToSmiles(ps[0][0],True)
   'CC(=O)O[C@H](C)CCN'

-Note that this doesn't make sense without including a bit more context around the stereocenter in the reaction definition:
+This doesn't make sense without including a bit more context around the stereocenter in the reaction definition:

 .. doctest::